mlzarathustra/ondes/TO-DO.md

 # OndeSynth - to do

  ---
-  - LFO pitch mod (i.e. FM)
-    - level-override: needs to allow for min and max, like out-level-amp: does for envelopes.
-    - input-amount for WaveGen : half-steps

- ----
-  add more threads to handle routeMidiMessage?

- ---

   - make it easier to create default envelopes (e.g. have a shortcut for midi ON, OFF and control) plus exit: true

  ---
-  - allow for defaults in a properties(?) file or something
+  - allow for command-line defaults in a properties(?) file or something

  ---